 These rules and regulations are subject to german law.
 The language of the rules and regulations is german.

-In the case of any dispute or legal action taken against the Frankfurt International Trophy or The Organisers, Courts of Frankfurt am Main (Germany) shall be the only competent authority regardless of the nationalities of the parties to the conflict.
+In the case of any dispute or legal action taken against the Competition or The Organiser, Courts of Frankfurt am Main (Germany) shall be the only competent authority regardless of the nationalities of the parties to the conflict.